ninja-left/CRYPT-GUI/README.md

 If you encounter any issues or bugs, feel free to open an issue about it on this repo and I'll try to help.

 ## License
 This project is licensed under GPL v3.0.
-See [LICENSE] for details.
+See [LICENSE] file for details.

 ## Contributing
 Thanks in advance for considering to help me on this project.
 You can read [CONTRIBUTING.md] for details on contributing to the project.

 ## Roadmap
-- [ ] Add the encode/decode functions
+See [ROADMAP.md] for details.

 [LICENSE]: ./LICENSE
 [CONTRIBUTING.md]: ./CONTRIBUTING.md
+[ROADMAP.md]: ./ROADMAP.md